Darianlmj/Web-Portfolio/README.md

-# How I made my Website
+# How I made my Website 🔧

-Hello Hello!
+Hello there! 👋🏼

 By the fact that you are here, I take it that you are interested in web-development and in particular – how this website was made.
 No worries, because hopefully, after you finish reading this short lil' article, you will have some ideas on where to start building your own.
 Also, please feel free to check out my [website](https://darianlmj.herokuapp.com).
 If you are familiar with CTF challenges, there are a few flags just lying around the place – 3 to be precise, but I'll add more when I have the time.
 You don't need any sort of security knowledge to find them, just having an adventerous spirit would do.

-*Disclaimer: I am by no means an expert at this, everything that is written here is based on my own personal experiences.
-I am still learning more about front-end web development.*
+_Disclaimer: I am by no means an expert at this, everything that is written here is based on my own personal experiences.
+I am still learning more about frontend web development.
+You may also notice similarities in the styling for certains elements in the website.
+These are all a result of me having bad UI skills and just needing practice on designing.
+As such, please do not sue me.
+Thanks 😊_

-## Brief Overview
+## 🚀 Brief Overview

 - Languages Used
 - Websites Used